 Batch Cutting and Box Joints

 You can make them one piece at a time, but it’s far better to tape your pieces together and cut them all together as a block.
-This gives protection against tear-out, as each one protects its neighbour and is fast.
+This gives protection against tear-out, as each one protects its neighbour, and it's fast.

 For anything small or tricky it could be better to run through a solid block, making all the joints, and then strip it through the bandsaw piece by piece, planing the face of the block between each cut.

-For example, a 3mm cutter making smallish boxes will need to cut a stack of material tracked east/west coming forward down the Guide Rail at 6mm intervals.
+For example, a 3mm cutter making smallish boxes will need to cut a stack of material tracked east/west bringing the bit forward down the Guide Rail at 6mm intervals.
 This is easy to track on a 6 inch ruler screwed to the right hand Guide Rail.

-Using the Block featured under tenoning, you can cut box joints with two different diameter bits, and get box joints of different sizes, which makes a variation.
+Using the Block (featured under tenoning), you can cut box joints with two different diameter bits, and get joints of different sizes, which makes an interesting variation.